All Episodes

 What you do right there is you freeze that asset.

-But he becomes asked he's now radioactive.
+He becomes now radioactive.

-And well, I don't think I I look I I think they're gonna try and keep uh the Republicans you gotta remember they don't have the stomach for this, and they never fight to the extent that they should.
+You've got to remember they don't have the stomach for this, and they never fight to the extent that they should.

-Uh I believe she committed multiple felonies.
+I believe she committed multiple felonies.

-I think her grand jury ought to be convened, and if there's equal justice under the law, she would be convicted.
+And if there's equal justice under the law, she would be convicted.

-And then I guess the president this has nothing to do with the president.
+And then I guess the president, this has nothing to do with the president.

-The president even expressed that you know he doesn't want anything bad to happen to her, but at the end of the day that he could make a decision if he wanted to to pardon her.
+But at the end of the day, he could make a decision if he wanted to to pardon her.

 But anyway, I appreciate the call.